NiklasGollenstede/nix-wiplib/README.md

 ## Repo Layout

-This is a nix flake repository, so [`flake.nix`](./flake.nix) is the entry point and export mechanism for almost everything.
+This Nix Flake repository is laid out and exported as described in [this template](https://github.com/NiklasGollenstede/nix-functions/blob/master/example/template/README.md).

 [`lib/`](./lib/) defines new library functions which are exported as the `lib` flake output.
 Other Nix files in this repo use them as `(lib = inputs.self.lib.__internal__).wip`.

 [`modules/`](./modules/) contains NixOS configuration modules.
 Added options' names start with `wip.` (or a custom prefix, see [Namespacing](#namespacing-in-nixos)).
 The modules are inactive by default, and are, where possible, designed to be independent from each other and the other things in this repo.
 Some though do have dependencies on added or modified packages, or other modules in the same directory.
-[`modules/default.nix`](./modules/default.nix) exports an attr set of the modules defined in the individual files, which is also what is exported as `flake#outputs.nixosModules` and merged as `flake#outputs.nixosModule`.

-[`overlays/`](./overlays/) contains nixpkgs overlays.
-Some modify packages from `nixpkgs`, others add packages not in there (yet).
+[`overlays/`](./overlays/) contains nixpkgs overlays overlays modifying existing packages from `nixpkgs`.
-[`overlays/default.nix`](./overlays/default.nix) exports an attr set of the overlays defined in the individual files, which is also what is exported as `flake#outputs.overlays` and merged as `flake#outputs.overlay`.
-Additionally, the added or modified packages are exported as `flake#outputs.packages.<arch>.*`.
+[`pkgs/`](./pkgs/) contains new package definitions.

 [`patches/`](./patches/) contains patches which are either applied to the flake's inputs in [`flake.nix`](./flake.nix) or to packages in one of the [`overlays/`](./overlays/).